lcox74/tundra-dns/PLAN.md

 happen cocurrently as the appropriate response needs to be sent back to the client.

+**DNS Query Handler**

+As mentioned previously, this is designed to be a simple module.
+It recieves DNS requests, looks through the request's `DNS Questions` and then polls the Redis Cache for the appropriate answer.
+There should be little to no additional processing done (except for weighted load balancers).

 ### Database and Cache

 The main Database will be persistent storage of the full record data.
 This will